bitbrothers/arkone-landing-images/README.md

 ---

 **Reply from Kelly Kapoor (Teams):**
 Sales strategies are cool, Su, but can we have a module on personal branding?
-That’s what really sells.
+That’s what really sells in this modern age.

+---

+**Reply from Michael Scott (Teams):**
+Su, don’t forget to add “How to be the World’s Best Boss and Sell It” to the curriculum.
+It’s essential learning for everyone.

+---

+**Reply from Phyllis Vance (Teams):**
+Su, can you make sure there’s a session on handling difficult clients?
+Some of our regulars need more... let’s say, finesse.

+---

+**Su (Reply to Training Team):**
+Hi Team,

+Thank you for the suggestions!
+Here’s the updated outline:
+1. **Core Modules:** Advanced Sales Strategies, Handling Difficult Clients.
+2. **Optional Modules:** Personal Branding, Beet Farming Sales Techniques (pending approval).
+3. **Guest Session:** “Selling to Difficult Bosses” by Jim Halpert (satire-based).

+I’ll finalize the curriculum and notify participants.

+Best regards,
+Su

 ---